AVEVA/sample-adh-authentication_client_credentials_simple-powershell/README.md

 ## About this sample

-This sample is meant to be very simple and straightforward to show how you can use common Powershell functions to authenticate against OCS.
+This sample is meant to be very simple and straightforward to show how you can use common Powershell cmdlets to authenticate against OCS.
 In a more complete application you should reuse the bearer token as appropriate and only reissue a new token when it is about to timeout.

 Steps:
 1. Get needed variables